Martin Achievement Scholarship Program

 Interview details:

-• Interview date: May 13, 2025, 9:30am to approx. 12:00pm
+• Interview date: May 12, 2026, approximately 10:30am to 1:00pm

 • Alternative dates cannot be accommodated.
 The Martin Family Foundation Board will be as flexible as possible to ensure all finalists have the opportunity to interview within this timeframe.
 We also ask finalists to be as flexible as possible to plan for these short interviews and keep your schedule as open as possible during this timeframe.